S-Samiksha/CX2006_Coding/README.md

-### Setting up the database using mySQL command line client
+### Option 1: Setting up the database using mySQL command line client
 Now, do the following:
 ~~~
 1. Open MySql Command Line Client